-Glycemic index calculator uses the only sane way to keep your weight down.
+Using a glycemic index calculator is the only sane way to keep your weight down.

-If you're overweight you almost certainly became obese, not because you ate too much, though that can be a problem occasionally, but on account of choosing the wrong foods.
+If you are overweight you almost certainly became that way, not because you ate too much though that can be a problem occasionally but on account of choosing the wrong foods.

-I expect you're aware that only 5 percent of folk who diet, after one year have lost weight, and many are actually heavier; it's frankly a total waste of time and energy and causes you considerable angst; they don't work.
+I expect you are aware that only 5 percent of folk who diet, after one year have lost weight and many are actually heavier; it is frankly a total waste of time and energy and causes you considerable angst.
+They just don't work.

-Decide today to forget about diets and instead to understand the concept of glycemic index; then you can hope to get those ugly pounds off.
-More important you'll have less pain and take fewer pills; it will improve your health dramatically.
+Decide today to forget about diets and instead to understand the concept of glycemic index; then you can hope to get those ugly pounds off permanently.
+More important you will have less pain and take fewer pills; it will improve your health dramatically.

-Can you enjoy butternut, and what about potatoes?
-Is there a difference between freshly squeezed orange juice and OJ from a carton?
-Is rice really off the menu for ever?
+Can you enjoy butternut and what about potatoes?
+Is there a difference between freshly-squeezed orange juice and OJ from a carton?
+Should rice, pasta and bread really be off the menu for ever?

 These are important questions.

-High glycemic index foods produce a startling rise in blood glucose; that's dangerous for your arteries, so the pancreas squirts insulin into the body, storing that sugar as fat; that's exactly what we don't want.
+High glycemic index foods produce a startling rise in blood glucose.
+That is dangerous for your arteries so the pancreas squirts insulin into the body, storing that sugar as fat; and that is exactly what we do not want.

-On the other, low glycemic foods hardly affect the blood glucose, so there no surge in insulin, and no fat storage; within reason you can enjoy as much of them as you like.
+On the other low glycemic foods hardly affect the blood glucose, so there is only a minimal surge in insulin and little fat storage; within reason you can enjoy as much of them as you like.

-Most diets, boringly and ineffectively, measure and limit the number of calories you were consuming; that leaves you constantly hungry.
+Most diets boringly and ineffectively, measure and limit the number of calories you are consuming; that leaves you constantly hungry.
 GI goes about things quite differently; it determines the effect of carbohydrates on your blood sugar.

-Instead of counting calories simply consider what a carbohydrate does to your blood sugar; grasp this concept and you'll never have to mention the nasty four letter word diet again.
+Instead of counting calories simply consider what a carbohydrate does to your blood sugar; grasp this concept and you will never have to mention that nasty four-letter word diet again.

-You will still have to retrain your tongue, because if you're obese, you got that way by demanding high GI carbohydrates.
-Enjoy them only on high and holy days, and you will steadily shed those unhealthy pounds that are causing pain and inflammation in your body; and fury when you step onto the scale.
+You will still have to retrain your tongue because if you are obese, you got that way by eating high GI carbohydrates.
+Enjoy them only on high and holy days.
+Then you will steadily shed those unhealthy pounds that are causing pain and inflammation in your body; and fury when you step onto the scale.

 Worse, adipose tissue becomes an organ that produces circulating

-hormones in the body; that means you are far more likely to get cancer
+hormones in the body; that means you are far more likely to get malignant diseases

-The GI of a carbohydrate is measured in human trials; it's not something you can calculate yourself.
+The GI of a carbohydrate is measured in human trials; it is not something you can calculate yourself.
 On the other hand the glycemic load calculator can be done quite simply.